 A major selling point, particularly for young people, is that life insurance can prepare one’s family in the event of an unexpected, life-altering accident.

-For example, the number of traffic fatalities has drastically increased during the past couple of decades.
+For example, the number of traffic fatalities has risen dramatically in recent decades.